-Although Iceland's low-cost and reliable electricity supplies are significant competitive advantages, a study commissioned by Iceland's Ministry of Energy in 2020 found that Icelandic electricity prices were "comparable" to those of Norway and Quebec, which are also hydro-dominated electricity markets with aluminium smelting industries.
-In addition, although the energy intensity of aluminium smelters globally has remained relatively flat in the last few years because of China fully exploiting its potential for energy intensity improvements, the IEA expects that, to comply with $CO_2$ emissions reduction goals, the energy intensity of aluminium smelters globally will continue decreasing until 2030, progressively reducing electricity demand from the industry.
+Iceland's low-cost and reliable electricity supplies are significant competitive advantages.
+However, a study commissioned by Iceland's Ministry of Energy in 2020 found that Icelandic electricity prices were "comparable" to those of Norway and Quebec, which are also hydro-dominated electricity markets with aluminium smelting industries.
+In addition, although the energy intensity of aluminium smelters globally has remained relatively flat in the last few years, the IEA expects that the energy intensity of aluminium smelters globally will continue decreasing until 2030 to comply with $CO_2$ emissions reduction goals, progressively reducing electricity demand from the industry.